fri-datascience/course_ids/docs/handbook/01-Introduction_to_Python.md

 ## Why Python?

 The Python language is one of the two most popular languages for data science (the other being R).
-The two main reasons are:
+The three main reasons are:

 * The advantages of Python fit the typical data science workflow and its disadvantages are not that deterimental to the data science workflow.
 * Python has a large ecosystem of packages, libraries and tools for data science, some of which are discussed later in this chapter.